davisnate04/employee-tracker/README.md

 Add Role, Add Department, and Update Employee.

 ## Installation
-1. After you install it, you will have to run "npm install" to install all the packages to run it.
+1. After you install it, you will have to cd into the Develop folder.
+2. Run "npm install" to install all the packages needed to run the program.
-2. To start the program, you need to run "npm start" and it will start up and prompt you the choices.
+3. To start the program, you need to run "npm start" and it will start up and prompt you with the choices.

 ## Video Demonstration
 https://www.youtube.com/watch?v=or-8bdIP6yo